jovotech/jovo-framework/docs/02_cli/README.md

 ## Introduction

-The Jovo CLI (see [GitHub Repository](https://github.com/jovotech/jovo-cli)) is the center of voice app development with the Jovo Framework.
+The Jovo CLI (GitHub Repository: [jovotech/jovo-cli](https://github.com/jovotech/jovo-cli)) is the center of voice app development with the Jovo Framework.
 With it, you can quickly create new Jovo projects, create language models and deploy them to the voice platforms, and run your voice apps locally for easy prototyping and testing.

 ## Installation